Adlucem2214/MovieVerse/README.md

 # MovieVerse

 Movieverse is a web application designed to help users discover and explore movies.
 It provides movie recommendations, details, and trailers, all in one place.
-The project leverages the The Movie Database (TMDB) API to fetch movie data, including top-rated and popular movies, as well as trailers and details.
+The project leverages the, The Movie Database (TMDB) API to fetch movie data, including top-rated and popular movies, as well as trailers and details.

 # How to run the Project